MLB The Show 19

-MLB The Show 19 is a baseball video game by San Diego Studio and published by Sony Interactive Entertainment, based on Major League Baseball (MLB).
-It is the fourteenth entry of the MLB: The Show franchise, and was released on March 26, 2019, for PlayStation 4.
+MLB The Show 19 is a 2019 baseball video game developed by San Diego Studio and published by Sony Interactive Entertainment for the PlayStation 4.
+It is the fourteenth installment in the MLB: The Show series.
 Philadelphia Phillies outfielder Bryce Harper is featured as the cover star.

 Matt Vasgersian, Mark DeRosa and Dan Plesac call the play-by-plays.
 Heidi Watney joined the game as a sideline reporter and Alex Miniak replaces Mike Carlucci as the public address announcer.

 Diamond Dynasty, Road to the Show and Franchise game modes return whilst Moments and March to October make their series debuts.

 Features

 "March to October" makes its debut in this game.
 "Moments" lets the user relive and recreate famous moments in MLB history.
 This mode will be intertwined with the MLB The Show's "Diamond Dynasty", but also can be played strictly offline.
 As the user complete moments, they receive rewards like diamond dynasty cards and stubs, the game's virtual currency.

 The game also features an improved emphasis on defense, with updated mechanics and animations.
 Pitchers are broken down into three categories: "Plain Filthy" (who move the ball well), "Flamethrower" (who throw the heat) and "Control Freak" (who focus on location), while batters are broken down into five: "Pure Power" (power hitters), "Small Ball" (puts the ball in play), "Mr. Utility" (great situational player), "Rock Steady" (solid all around) and "The Anomaly" (Power hitters with great speed).

 Whilst legends have been an existing feature, this years edition introduced a further thirty names to the list, taking the total to 58 legends appearing in MLB The Show 19.
 Christy Mathewson, Ty Cobb, Jason Kendall, Rob Dibble, Willie Mays, Jimmie Foxx, Iván Rodríguez, Cliff Lee, Andruw Jones, Walter Johnson, Kerry Wood, Cy Young, Mark Prior, Rogers Hornsby, Lou Gehrig, Hal Newhouser, Bret Boone, Don Mattingly, A. J. Burnett and Rickey Henderson all feature as legends for the first time.
 The legends are playable both online, in modes such as Diamond Dynasty, as well as offline, appearing as free agents in franchise mode.